 There are many other awesome things one can do with Google Analytics.
 Let us know in the comment section about how you’ve implemented Google Analytics for your business!
-And I hope we could answer this question thoroughly – How does Google Analytics work and showing you the benefits of understanding Google Analytics!
+We hope to have answered how Google Analytics works and the benefits of understanding it.

 If you are willing to become an expert in the field of Digital Marketing, check out Intellipaat’s SEO Certification.
 Through this certification program, you can work on becoming proficient and an expert in a variety of domains in the vast world of Digital Marketing.